RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/antibodies/AntibodyDesignMover.md

 ###Purpose

-Runs the full Rosetta Antibody Design (RAbD) Protocol.
+Runs the full Rosetta Antibody Design (RAbD) mover.
 Requires an AHo numbered antibody.
 Note that only the top design will move on in RosettaScripts.
 See the [[Rosetta Antibody Design (RAbD) Manual | RosettaAntibodyDesign ]] for more information.
-Note that the [[AntibodyDesignProtocol]] has much less control and tweaks available.
-The default setting is to design all CDRs.
+Note that the [[AntibodyDesignProtocol]] runs the `AntibodyDesignMover`, but has a simpler interface.
 Any antibody design options discussed in the antibody design documentation but not set through the XML (as outlined in this document) can be set through the Command line.

 ##Basic Options

-There are many tweaks available to RAbD.

 ### Sequence Design